 If you wish to purchase an existing mooring, view the listings in the boating section of Trade Me.

 You may also find moorings advertised on the local boating clubs noticeboards.
 If you intend to transfer ownership of an existing mooring you will need to complete a Transfer of Licence/permit form that is signed by both the old and new owners.
-There is no charge for this.

 If you wish to place a new mooring, you will need to go through the Swing Mooring Licence process.
 To apply for a licence, please complete the application form and contact GW Harbours on 04 830 4160 during office hours.